divijaparwatala/SignBridge/README.md

-# SignBridge
+# 🤟 SignBridge

-SignBridge is a full-stack Indian Sign Language (ISL) learning and communication platform designed to bridge the communication gap between the deaf and hearing communities.
-The platform combines computer vision, deep learning, and multilingual translation to enable real-time ISL alphabet recognition, Text-to-Sign translation, speech synthesis, and interactive learning through a modern web interface.
+SignBridge is an AI-powered full-stack web application that bridges the communication gap between the deaf and hearing communities through **Indian Sign Language (ISL)**.
+The platform combines **Computer Vision**, **Deep Learning**, and **Multilingual Translation** to provide real-time ISL gesture recognition, text-to-sign translation, speech synthesis, and interactive learning resources.
+Designed with accessibility in mind, SignBridge serves as both a communication tool and an educational platform for learning Indian Sign Language.

+---

 ## Features

-- **Real-Time ISL Alphabet Recognition:** Recognize ISL alphabet gestures using a webcam and convert sequential gestures into text.
+- **Real-Time ISL Gesture Recognition:** Detect and recognize ISL alphabet gestures using a webcam, converting sequential hand gestures into readable text in real time.
-- **Text-to-Sign Translation:** Convert text into corresponding ISL sign videos for visual communication.
+- **Text-to-Sign Translation:** Translate text into corresponding ISL sign videos, enabling visual communication for deaf and hard-of-hearing users.
-- **Text-to-Speech:** Convert translated or recognized text into spoken audio for enhanced accessibility.
+- **Text-to-Speech:** Convert recognized or translated text into natural speech for enhanced accessibility.
-- **ISL Learning Cards:** Learn ISL through interactive learning cards and categorized educational content.
+- **Interactive ISL Learning Cards:** Learn Indian Sign Language through visually engaging learning cards organized into easy-to-understand categories.
-- **Multilingual Dictionary:** Search words across multiple languages and explore their corresponding ISL signs.
+- **Multilingual Sign Dictionary:** Search words in multiple languages and instantly view their corresponding ISL signs, making the platform accessible to a wider audience.
-- **Media-Based Learning:** Improve understanding using sign videos and visual learning resources.
+- **Media-Based Learning:** Improve sign language proficiency through educational videos and visual learning resources.
+- **Modern Responsive Interface:** Intuitive React-based user interface optimized for seamless navigation across devices.

+---

 ## Workflow

-- Users can learn ISL, translate text, or perform real-time gesture recognition.
+- Users can choose to learn ISL, translate text into sign language, or perform real-time gesture recognition.
-- Webcam frames are processed by the Python backend using TensorFlow and OpenCV for ISL alphabet recognition.
+- Webcam frames are captured through the React frontend and sent to the Python backend.
+- The Flask backend processes each frame using **TensorFlow**, **OpenCV**, and **CVZone** to recognize ISL alphabet gestures.
+- Recognized gestures are converted into text and displayed to the user.
-- Text translation requests are handled by the Node.js backend, which retrieves the corresponding sign videos and translations.
+- Text translation requests are handled by the Node.js backend, which retrieves the corresponding ISL sign videos and multilingual translations.
-- The system displays translated text, sign videos, or synthesized speech based on the selected module.
+- The application can generate speech output using the integrated Text-to-Speech module for improved accessibility.

+---

 ## Tech Stack